-With some new tenants stepping in, owners of the Del Mar Plaza are hoping to make the center the coastal city's hub again.
+With some new tenants stepping in, owners of the

 The Plaza recently welcomed Sea Biscuit — a clothing and gifts store — and Kim Kelly Fit studio.
 The openings complement existing tenants including Pacifica Del Mar, Lorna Jane, Salon Republic, Il Fornaio, Banana Republic and Gary's Studio.

 Future additions are also planned for the center, including a casual sports bar-like concept on the plaza level.
 That restaurant, owned by local operators, is planned to open in late Summer 2019.

 Patty Brutten, who heads Brixton Capital with her husband and purchased the Plaza from foreign ownership in February 2017, said they have plans to rework the center, including addressing repairs and maintenance issues that have gone ignored, to bring the center "back up to a class

 Brixton Capital’s purchase marked the first time the Plaza had seen local ownership in two decades.

 "They really were just letting it go," she said of the former owners.
 "They weren't programming it.
 They weren't leasing it to anybody interesting.
 They weren't really addressing the community needs."

 To further help breathe new life into the shopping and dining center, Brutten co-founded Sea Biscuit with her long-time friends Laura Glatthorn and Lisa Schoelen.

 The boutique — named after Del Mar's local horse races and seashells — offers fashion for men and women and brings a collection of curated luxe brands, including Black Halo, Good American Denim, Botkier New York, Joe’s Jeans, Minnie Rose, Vince shoes and more.